stuebersystems/doc.quattropod.en/docs/mini/reset.md

 ![](/assets/img/IP-Address.png)

-* After pressing the Enter key, the QuattroPod's settings interface appears.
+* After pressing the Enter key, the QuattroPod`s settings interface appears.
 Enter the password.
 By default, it is `000000`.
 If this password is not accepted, you must perform a [reset-per-reset-switch](#reset-per-reset-switch).

 ![](/assets/img/QuattroPod-Login.png)